Ayoobf/Ayoobf/README.md

 - 📫 You can reach me at ayoobflorival@gmail.com

 ### Purpose of this repo
 Ayoobf/Ayoobf is mostly comprised of my programming notes and projects as well as some math notes.
 Later on this repo will contain personal projects of mine for the purpose of marketability.
-This repo will document my comp sci journey!
+This repo will (hopefuly) document my comp sci journey.

-Hope y'all reading this have a good rest of your day:)

-*v1.0.0.0*
+*v1.0.0.1*